Path states definitions between the VMware SD-WAN Edges and/or VMware SD-WAN Gateways.

 Resolution

 Note: This article does not aim to explain the different statuses displayed on the Monitoring tab of the Edge.
-This is specifically for the "List Paths" section of remote diagnostics used when troubleshooting connectivity issues.
+This is specifically for the "List Paths" section of remote diagnostics and states seen within the logs.
+This is used when troubleshooting connectivity issues.

-Before we explain the different Path States, lets understand heartbeats.
+It's important to understand heartbeats in order to understand Path States.
 A heartbeat is a message sent to the edge's peer to verify the tunnel status.
 A Heartbeat (HB) interval is 100 ms when high priority traffic is flowing through the tunnel.
 When there is no high priority traffic the HB interval is changed to 500 ms.

 There are 7 different types of SD-WAN Path States:

-• A link that constantly is marked as DEAD could mean connectivity issues between the edge and the peer.
-Check any intermediate devices between edge and provider.
+A link that constantly is marked as DEAD could mean connectivity issues between the edge and the peer.
+Check any intermediate devices between edge and peer.
 Engage the service provider to help isolate any underlay issues.